 The event, which coincides with Oral, Head and Neck Cancer Awareness Week, will also offer smoking cessation counseling and other resources and information about throat cancer.

 Trouble swallowing food, mouth soreness and a persistent hoarseness are all symptoms of throat cancer.
 Smoking, chewing tobacco and drinking alcohol are also risk factors for throat cancer.

-"Screening events like this are critical in helping to identify patients with previously undetected cancers, especially for those without access to health care or without insurance," says Norman D. Hogikyan, M.D., professor of otolaryngology at U-M. "It's also important to offer education about the causes of throat cancer, such as smoking and tobacco use, as well as alcohol abuse."
+"Screening events like this are critical in helping to identify patients with previously undetected cancers, especially for those without access to health care or without insurance," says Norman D. Hogikyan, M.D., professor of otolaryngology at the U-M Medical School.
+"It's also important to offer education about the causes of throat cancer, such as smoking and tobacco use, as well as alcohol abuse."

-The cancer screening exams take about 45 minutes.
-To register for the event, call 800-865-1125.
-Registration priority will be given to those who do not have insurance.
+The free cancer screening exams take about 45 minutes.
+To register, call 800-865-1125.
+Priority will be given to those without insurance.

-Free parking or bus transportation are provided and refreshments will be served.
+Free parking or AATA bus transportation are provided and refreshments will be served.

 Date: Saturday, April 28

 Location: U-M Taubman Health Center, 1500 E. Medical Center Dr., Ann Arbor